 Anal Anatomy

-The external anal sphincter is made of voluntary muscle, which means you have at least some control over when and how it opens and closes.
-If you’ve ever made a last-minute dash to the bathroom, you’ve definitely used your external anal sphincter.
+Technically, the internal and external sphincters are designed to help you control your bowels, but for the purposes of anal sex, they’re the first barriers you’ll learn to work with.
+The first sphincter you’ll encounter is the external one, made of voluntary muscle.
+This means you have at least some control over when and how it opens and closes.
+If you’ve ever had to hold it until you found a bathroom, you’ve flexed your external anal sphincter.

 Pleasure and Your Unique Anatomy